erickrenz/linux-dev-setup/README.md

 # linux-dev-setup

-A simple script to install developer tools for Fedora/CentOS/RHEL based Linux distros using the `dnf` package manager.
+An Ansible playbook to install developer tools for Fedora/CentOS/RHEL based Linux distros using the `dnf` package manager.

-This goal of this script is to quickly get a development system up and running by installing all of the required packages needed for embedded or linux kernel development.
-This script can also be applied to any low level development projects in general.
+This goal of this project is to quickly get a development system up and running by installing all of the required packages needed for embedded or linux kernel development.
+This project can also be applied to any low level development projects in general.
 No prerequisites are required other than running a RHEL (Red Hat Enterprise Linux) based Linux distro.

 ## Getting Started